The SpongeBob SquarePants Movie: Soundtrack

-Gregor Narholz composed the score for the film, conducting the recording sessions (in 5.1 surround sound) with the London Metropolitan Orchestra at Abbey Road Studios in London.
-Narholz was signed when series music editor Nick Carr recommended him to Hillenburg after they worked together at the Associated Production Music library.
+Gregor Narholz composed the score for the film, conducting the recording sessions with the London Metropolitan Orchestra at Abbey Road Studios in London.
+Narholz was signed when series music editor Nick Carr recommended him to Hillenburg after they worked together at Associated Production Music.
 Narholz was honored at the 2005 ASCAP Film and Television Music Awards for his work on the film, and received a nomination for Music in an Animated Feature Production at the 32nd Annie Awards.

 American rock band The Flaming Lips recorded "SpongeBob And Patrick Confront the Psychic Wall of Energy".
 They shot the song's music video, directed by band member Wayne Coyne and filmmaker Bradley Beesley, in Austin, Texas.
 Coyne said, "Stephen Hillenburg seems to be a fan of the weirder music of the late '80s and early '90s.
 He wanted to evoke the music he got turned onto back then."
-Coyne suggested a duet with Justin Timberlake, but Hillenburg refused, saying "I don't want any of those sort of commercial weirdos on there.
-I don't like those commercial people.
-I like you guys, and Wilco and Ween."
+Coyne suggested a duet with Justin Timberlake, but Hillenburg refused, not wanting any of "those sort of commercial weirdos" in the soundtrack, preferring to stick with the music he liked.
 American band Wilco wrote and recorded "Just a Kid".
 One of the film's producers contacted frontman Jeff Tweedy after seeing a SpongeBob air freshener hanging from Tweedy's rearview mirror in I Am Trying to Break Your Heart: A Film About Wilco (2002).
-Tweedy said, "I fell in love with SpongeBob when I heard him describe the darkness at the bottom of the sea as 'advanced darkness'.
-How could I not write a song for this film?
-It automatically makes me the coolest dad on the block."
+Tweedy could not pass up the opportunity to take part in the soundtrack, noting that he "fell in love with SpongeBob when [Tweedy] heard him describe the darkness at the bottom of the sea as 'advanced darkness'."
 Avril Lavigne recorded the series' theme for the soundtrack.
 Other artists contributing to the soundtrack were Motörhead, singing "You Better Swim" (a derivative of their 1992 song "You Better Run"); Prince Paul ("Prince Paul's Bubble Party"); Ween ("Ocean Man"), and the Shins ("They'll Soon Discover", partially written in 2001).

 "The Best Day Ever", written by Tom Kenny (SpongeBob's voice actor) and Andy Paley, was featured in the film and on its soundtrack.
 Kenny and Paley were working on what would become the album The Best Day Ever, writing "The Best Day Ever" and "Under My Rock".
 The film's production team needed two more tracks for the soundtrack; Hillenburg heard the songs, and decided to include them.
 "The Best Day Ever" ended up being played during the film's closing credits.